mild-blue/txmatching/documentation/README.md

 **DRB1** - this type contains most of the variants, DR1-DR18.

-**DRB3, DRB4, DRB5** - each of these genes is always present or not, but at most 2 out of these 3 can be present (meaning also 0 or 1 can be present).
+**DRB3, DRB4, DRB5** - each of these genes is either present or not, but at most 2 out of these 3 can be present (meaning also 0 or 1 can be present).
 In the serological notation, they are listed as DR52, DR53, and DR51 if present.

 **DRA1** - this gene is not changing, and it is not considered at all.